swiftlang/swift/docs/StringDesign.rst

    possible points of deviation for Swift ``String``:

    1. The `Unicode Text Segmentation Specification`_ says, “`do not break between CR and LF`__.”
-However, breaking between CR and LF may necessary if we wish ``String`` to “behave normally” for users of pure ASCII.
+However, breaking extended grapheme clusters between CR and LF may necessary if we wish ``String`` to “behave normally” for users of pure ASCII.
 This point is still open for discussion.

       __ http://www.unicode.org/reports/tr29/#GB2